rexdex/recompiler/readme.md

 This again makes the generated code faster.

-## The thread and the thread execution.
+## The thread and the thread execution

-All the generated blocks are then compiled using standard C++ compiler and produce a DLL.
+All the generated blocks are then compiled using a standard C++ compiler and produce a DLL.
 Pointers to all block functions are then registered into a "block table".
-Block table allows easily to retrieve the block that will contain the code for given IP (Instruction Pointer).
+Block table allows to easily retrieve the block that will contain the code for given IP (Instruction Pointer).
 Finally the core of the simulated CPU thread boils down to this function:

 ```c++
 void CodeExecutor::Run()